geminixandroid/garmin-shake-detector/README.md

 # ShakeDetector

-A Garmin Connect IQ watch app that reads the accelerometer and detects sustained, rhythmic, high-amplitude shaking of the wrist, alerting with vibration, a tone and the backlight.
+A Garmin Connect IQ watch app that detects sustained, high-amplitude wrist shaking using the accelerometer.
+Alerts with vibration, sound, and backlight, with optional phone push notifications.
+Runs entirely on the watch.
+Not a medical device.

 **Detection runs entirely on the watch** - no phone, no network, nothing to pair.
 A phone can optionally be notified as well, purely as a louder speaker; if it is